Arrbat/QA-portfolio/README.md

 # Setup

-- Node.js v22.20.0 (x64) needs to be configured. `src/server/server.js` needs proper credentials.
+- Node.js v22.20.0 (x64) needs to be configured. `server/server.js` needs proper credentials.
+Also, everything is designed to working on only localhost.

 - MySQL (pre-built v8.0 for Windows) needs to be installed.
 Following SQL query was used for creating DB and users+tasks table: